Universities at Medway

-The Universities at Medway is a tri-partite collaboration of the University of Greenwich, the University of Kent and Canterbury Christ Church University on a single campus in Chatham, Medway in South East England.
+The Universities at Medway is a tri-partite collaboration between the University of Greenwich, the University of Kent and Canterbury Christ Church University, based at a shared campus in Chatham Maritime, South East England.
+Established in 2004, the campus occupies the former HMS Pembroke naval barracks, built between 1897 and 1902 on the cleared site of Chatham Convict Prison, within the wider 340-acre Chatham Maritime development, a former Royal Navy site redeveloped from 1999.